+'And for them I paid no cash - no, they were the reward of the exercise of my little grey cells.
+You would like to hear the story?
 'Of course I would.'

-'These mines are situated in the interior, of Burma about two hundred miles inland from Rangoon.
-They were discovered by the Chinese in the fifteenth century and worked down to the time of the Mohammedan Rebellion, being finally abandoned i the year x868.
+These mines are situated in the interior, of Burma about two hundred miles inland from Rangoon.
+They were discovered by the Chinese in the fifteenth century and worked down to the time of the Mohammedan Rebellion, being finally abandoned in the year 1868.
 The Chinese extracted the rich lead-silver ore from the upper part of the ore body, smelting it for the silver alone, and leaving large quantities of rich lead-bearing slag.
-This, of course, was soon discovered whdn prospecting work was carried out in Burma, but owing to the fact that the old workings had become full of loose filling and water, all attempts to find the source of the ore proved fruitless.
+This, of course, was soon discovered when prospecting work was carried out in Burma, but owing to the fact that the old workings had become full of loose filling and water, all attempts to find the source of the ore proved fruitless.
 Many parties were sent out by syndicates, and they dug over a large area, but this rich prize still eluded them.
 But a representative of one of the syndicates got on the track of a Chinese family who were supposed to have still kept a record of the situation of the mine.
 The present head of the family was one Wu Ling.'

-'What a fascinating page of commercial romance?
-I exclaimed.
+'What a fascinating page of commercial romance,' I exclaimed.

 'Is it not?
 Ah, mon ami, one can have romance without goldenhaired girls of matchless beauty - no, I am wrong; it is auburn hair that so excites you always.
-You remember - '

-'Go on with the story,' I said hastily.
+You remember -' 'Go on with the story,' I said hastily.